ROOTED IN RIVERBEND: CLOSING THE FOOD LOOP

 GARDENING WORKSHOPS

 Rooted in Riverbend helps neighbors grow their own food and knowledge through monthly gardening events at Sanctuary Farms.
-Join monthly gardening workshops to gain hands-on experience growing food, managing plants, and saving seeds.
+Join monthly gardening workshops with Parker Jean to gain hands-on experience growing food, managing plants, and saving seeds.

 • May 10